paritytech/parity-bridges-common/modules/messages/README.md

 You should be looking at the `bp_messages::source_chain::ForbidOutboundMessages` structure [`bp_messages::source_chain`](../../primitives/messages/src/source_chain.rs).
 It implements all required traits and will simply reject all transactions, related to outbound messages.

-### How to plug-in Messages Module to Receive Messages from the Bridged Chain?

-The `pallet_bridge_messages::Config` trait has 2 main associated types that are used to work with inbound messages.
-The `pallet_bridge_messages::BridgedChain` defines basic primitives of the bridged chain.
-The `pallet_bridge_messages::BridgedHeaderChain` defines the way we access the bridged chain headers in our runtime.
-You may use `pallet_bridge_grandpa` if you're bridging with chain thatuses GRANDPA finality or `pallet_bridge_parachains::ParachainHeaders` if you're bridging with parachain.

-The `pallet_bridge_messages::Config::MessageDispatch` defines a way on how to dispatch delivered messages.
-Apart from actually dispatching the message, the implementation must return the correct dispatch weight of the message before dispatch is called.

 ### I have a Messages Module in my Runtime, but I Want to Reject all Inbound Messages.
 What shall I do?